BPN-Referencia-Zrt/bpn-interview-trainee/README.md

 Follow this guide (step 1. and 2.) to create a Fabric Data Warehouse: https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-introduction

-Create test data in your warehouse by opening a new SQL query in the warehouse and running the contents of the create_test_data.sql file provided in this repository.
+Create test data in your warehouse by opening a new SQL query in the warehouse and running the contents of the create_test_data.sql file provided in this repository (check step 4. for guidance).

 ## Handing in your solution